ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/ScienceFieldContinuumImaging.rst

   and ``SELFCAL_NORMALISE_GAINS``
 * Data selection: ``CIMAGER_MINUV`` and ``CCALIBRATOR_MINUV``

+To use this mode, the values for these parameters should be given as an array in the form ``SELFCAL_INTERVAL="[1800,1800,900,300]``.
+The size of these arrays should be one more than ``SELFCAL_NUM_LOOPS``.
+This is because loop 0 is just the imaging, and it is followed by ``SELFCAL_NUM_LOOPS`` loops of source-find--model--calibrate--image.
+Only the parameters related to the imaging (the deconvolution parameters in the list above) have the first element of their array used.
+If a single value is given for these parameters, it is used for every loop.

 Once the gains solution has been determined, it can be applied directly to the continuum measurement set, creating a copy in the process.
 This is necessary for continuum cube processing, and for